Frequently Asked Questions

 We strive to make scheduling an appointment as easy as possible.
 We operate on a referral basis, so a current referral from your pet's regular veterinarian is required to schedule an appointment.
 Once a referral is submitted, our staff member will process it and reach out to you to get your pet scheduled for an appointment.

 Please be aware we typically cannot accommodate same day or next day appointments.

 For full consult appointments, one of our internal medicine specialists will evaluate radiographs and laboratory tests performed by your veterinarian and acquire a detailed history of the presenting problem.
-Your pet receives a complete physical examination.
-We discuss any additional diagnostic procedures that we feel are necessary for a comprehensive diagnosis.
+Your pet will receive a complete physical examination.
+Our doctors will then discuss any additional diagnostic procedures that are necessary for a comprehensive diagnosis.
 Most diagnostic tests can be performed during your initial visit.
 Some procedures, especially those requiring sedation or general anesthesia, may require you to schedule a second visit.

 Will I be with my pet during the visit?

 For our full consult appointments, we encourage you to remain with your pet during the history discussion and examination process.
-You will be present during the ultrasound examination for a full consultation.
-But you will be asked to leave your pet if a procedure requires sedation or anesthesia.
+You will be present during the ultrasound examination for a full consultation but you will be asked to leave your pet if a procedure requires sedation or anesthesia.

-We recommend that you bring any current medications that you are giving to your pet as well as any labwork or radiographs that your veterinarian has asked you to provide to us.
+We recommend that you bring any current medications that you are giving to your pet as well as any laboratory results or radiographs that your veterinarian has asked you to provide to us.

 We are happy to provide you with an estimate for the planned services at the time you schedule your appointment or during the initial consultation visit.
-We accept cash, check, debit, & credit (Visa, Mastercard, Discover, American Express).
+We accept cash, check, debit, and credit (Visa, Mastercard, Discover, American Express).
 Our office also accepts Care Credit.
 However, pre-approval is needed prior to your pet's appointment.